-- We expect all staff, volunteers, and people on placement to work towards Markfield's purpose and within these values. - You are expected to behave in a professional, courteous, helpful and warm manner. - No arguments or disagreements between members of staff or volunteers should happen in front of Markfield service users. - No bullying, swearing, offensive or intimidating behaviour or language, harassment, or victimisation will be tolerated on Markfield's premises. - All staff, volunteers and people on placement are expected to treat service users, and each other, with respect.
-Any inappropriate behaviour may lead to disciplinary action. - There is no defined dress code at Markfield, but you are expected to dress and maintain your appearance in a way that is safe for providing care to Markfield's users, and will not cause offence. - No smoking or drug use is allowed on Markfield premises.
+- We expect all staff, volunteers, and people on placement to work towards Markfield's purpose and within these values. - You are expected to behave in a professional, courteous, helpful and warm manner. - No arguments or disagreements between members of staff or volunteers should happen in front of Markfield members. - No bullying, swearing, offensive or intimidating behaviour or language, harassment, or victimisation will be tolerated on Markfield's premises or in the course of providing Markfield services. - All staff, volunteers and people on placement are expected to treat members, and each other, with respect.
+Any inappropriate behaviour may lead to disciplinary action.

+- There is no defined dress code at Markfield, but you are expected to dress and maintain your appearance in a way that is safe for providing care to Markfield's users, and will not cause offence. - No smoking or drug use is allowed on Markfield premises.
 Alcohol is allowed on the premises on special occasions such as Markfield exhibitions and events, but only with consent first from the Director.
-No smoking, drug use, or drinking of alcohol is allowed by Markfield staff, volunteers or people on placement when they are on duty, or representing the organisation. - No member of staff, volunteer or person on placement should arrive at the project under the influence of alcohol, drugs, or illegal substances, and if they do so they will be asked to leave. - If you are working for more than 6 hours at a time, we will ensure you have time and space to take regular breaks away from service users.
+No smoking, drug use, or drinking of alcohol is allowed by Markfield staff, volunteers or people on placement when they are on duty, or representing the organisation. - No member of staff, volunteer or person on placement should arrive at the project under the influence of alcohol, drugs, or illegal substances, and if they do so they will be asked to leave. - If you are working for more than 6 hours at a time, we will ensure you have time and space to take a break away from members.
 You must ensure you take your break.
-You are responsible for talking to the person leading a session if you need a break at other times. - If you cannot attend work because of sickness or injury you must telephone your line manager or the on-call manager as soon as you know you will be unable to work.
-Inform them of your absence from work and the reason for it, and when you expect to be able to return (if known). - If you are not able to get through to a manager directly, then you should leave a verbal message on the on-call phone and call the main Markfield switchboard and speak to a member of staff.
-Your line manager or the on call manager will telephone or text you back as soon as is practical. - Also let your manager know of any work appointments you have which may need to be cancelled - You must keep a note of Markfield's phone number, the extension number of your manager, and the on call phone number, in case you need to contact the project (a list of phone extensions is in the staff handbook).
+You are responsible for talking to the person leading a session if you need a break at other times.

+If you cannot attend work (eg. because of sickness)